AlexIII/core-admin/README.md

 ## Fork changelog

-### 3.0.2
+### 3.0.3

-- .NET 9 support
+- Add .NET 9 support
-- Auto-initialize Key GUID fields in Entity Create form to a new GUID
+- Auto-initialize Key GUID fields in Entity Create form to a new GUID value
+- Add JsonDocument column type support
+- Add collection type support in list view
+- Add support for nullable Enums (Editor)
+- Do not display properties that do not have a setter in the Editor
+- Render checkboxes as disabled in list view

 ## --- Original readme ---